phetdam/numpy-lapacke-demo/README.rst

    in segmentation faults.
-The linker line suggested by the Intel Link Line Advisor leads to fatal errors during runtime since some symbols cannot be found, while using the single dynamic library ``libmkl_rt.so`` appears to [sometimes] work only when ``MKL_INTERFACE_LAYER`` is set to ``GNU,ILP64`` or ``GNU,LP64``.
-Other values result in segfaults.
+The linker line suggested by the Intel Link Line Advisor leads to fatal errors during runtime since some symbols cannot be found, while using the single dynamic library ``libmkl_rt.so`` appears to [occasionally] not segfault when ``MKL_INTERFACE_LAYER`` is set to ``GNU,ILP64`` or ``GNU,LP64``.
 The `dedicated Intel article`__ gives further details on setting the Intel MKL interface and threading layer.

 .. __: https://software.intel.com/content/www/us/en/develop/documentation/
    onemkl-linux-developer-guide/top/linking-your-application-with-the-intel-
    oneapi-math-kernel-library/linking-in-detail/dynamically-selecting-the-
    interface-and-threading-layer.html

 TBD.
-However, C extensions can be built with either `OpenBLAS`__ or standard system CBLAS and LAPACKE implementations.
+However, the C extension modules can be built with either `OpenBLAS`__ or standard system CBLAS and LAPACKE implementations.
 But note that unless linked against Intel MKL using ILP64 interface [#]_ or with OpenBLAS using 64-bit ``int``, i.e. built with ``INTERFACE64=1``, no ``npypacke`` function or method that accepts NumPy arrays should be passed arrays requiring 64-bit indexing as an ``OverflowError`` will be raised.
 Do note that this package is for demonstration purposes and so shouldn't be used for true "big data" applications anyways.

 .. __: https://www.openblas.net/